Minister Hutchings highlights budget investments to make life more affordable

 Canada has made a remarkable recovery from the COVID recession.
-Canada's economic growth was the strongest in the G7 over the last year, and today, 830,000 more Canadians are employed than before the pandemic, including 11,800 in Newfoundland and Labrador.
+Canada's economic growth was the strongest in the G7 over the last year, and today, 830,000 more Canadians are employed than before the pandemic, including 14,800 in Saskatchewan.
 Inflation in Canada has fallen eight months in a row, and our unemployment rate is near its record low.
 Supported by our Canada-wide system of affordable early learning and child care, the labour force participation rate for women aged 25 to 54 reached a record high of 85.7% in February.

 Budget 2023 builds on this important progress.